andreashenriksen/INF142-Assignment/README.md

 ### Notes
 If you do not wish to use the rich library or cannot install it, the text formatting will be weird but should still be readable.
+The code will throw an error if you do not have rich installed, to avoid this comment out the import on line 2 in ``client.py`` and line 3 in ``server.py``

 An example of what the text looks like without rich: